hanchau/glogging/content/post/understanding_hyperloglog.md

 #### Cardinality Estimation Algorithm

 In last post we discussed CAP theorem and saw why it becomes hard to make systems Availabile and Consistent when there are potential partitions in the systems.
-I'was thinking about my next post back then and finialized Consistent Hashing, But then I came across an idea to first write about HyperLogLog beacause of its Elegance and Power.
+I was thinking about my next post back then and finialized Consistent Hashing, But then I came across an idea to first write about HyperLogLog beacause of its Elegance and Power.

 Let's jump into it.
 I'm just gonna throw a problem at you.
 ```